xyphro/UsbGpib/README.md

 The read termination setting can now be set in a volatile way and also be read back.

 A slight issue sneaked in also and got fixed: After an instrument clear the next GPIB transfer timed out.
 Nobody found it so far though :-) But I fixed it.

+Have fun using this!
+(would anybody volunteers to make a simple cross platform gui for the non volatile settings :-) ?)

 # 19th December '23 update